wesley-moody/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+`Sessions keep a user and their data persistent between page requests.
+A session also helps store authorization to restricted information for a period of time.`

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+`Bcrypt takes a password and hashes it.`

 - [ ] What does bcrypt do to slow down attackers?

+`Bcrypt makes it harder for attackers to reverse hashes.`

 - [ ] What are the three parts of the JSON Web Token?

+`Header, Payload, Verify Signature are the parts of a JSON Web Token.`

 ## Minimum Viable Product